VishanthSurresh/COMP478-Image_Processing_Project-Eye_Disease_Classification/README.md

 # Eye Disease Classification using Convolutional Neural Network [Pytorch]
+Abstract
+>>
-Abstract—Eye diseases can significantly affect a person’s vision and quality of life.
+Eye diseases can significantly affect a person’s vision and quality of life.
 Eye diseases continue to rise, this increase can be linked to the factor like increase in screen time, unhealthy lifestyle, exposure to radiations and other health issues like